Raxreedoroid/Raxreedoroid/README.md

 - 👋 Hi, I’m @Raxreedoroid
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Game Development and AI
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently working in Intellegent Machines
-- 💞️ I’m looking to collaborate on making a game
-- 📫 my email: powlechonic@gmail.com
+- 📫 my email: redwanxc@gmail.com

 <!---
 Raxreedoroid/Raxreedoroid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.